 Kafka is distributed as a parcel, separate from the CDH parcel.
+It is also distributed as a package.

 Cloudera Manager 5.4 or higher includes the Kafka Custom Service Descriptor (CSD).
 To install, you download Kafka using CM, then distribute Kafka to the cluster, activate the new parcel, and add the service to the cluster.
+For a list of available parcels and packages see Cloudera Distribution of Apache Kafka Version and Packaging Information on page 11